 PowerPoint has a great variety of styles to animate objects on your slides with.
 With the animation presets, you can quickly bring an object on or off a slide with one click.

 On the Animations tab of the ribbon, there are many one-click styles to apply to an image.
-You can scroll down in this menu to view them, or click the small double arrow to the lower right to view them all at once.
+Scroll down in this menu to view them.
+Or, click the small double arrow to the lower right to view them all at once.

 See the screenshot below for the full list of animations: